lopespm/lopespm.github.com/source/_posts/2023-12-31-meme-transcending-host.md

 published: true
 ---

-There is a natural ephemerality to everything.
+There is an ephemeral nature to everything.
 That includes me, you and this blog.
 This blog is currently [hosted in GitHub](https://github.com/lopespm/lopespm.github.com), and nothing guarantees that after I'm long gone, or even before, GitHub might cease to exist.
 How to account for that?

 One way to keep these writings alive, would be to assign a third person with the task of keeping this establishment online.
 What happens when that person is gone though?
 It's turtles all the way down.